hoppersroppers/fundamentals/LinuxBasics/9-TextFu.md

 Think about what just happened.
 For your assignment, write out what STDIN, STDOUT, and STDERR are and what is happening for each of the commands.
+(Hint: Don't forget about
+<a href="https://explainshell.com/" rel="noopener"
-(Hint: Don't forget about [https://explainshell.com/](https://explainshell.com/), but be sure to fill in more of your answer using the man pages) Answer in the usual format.
+target="_blank">https://explainshell.com/</a>, but be sure to fill in more of your answer using the man pages) Answer in the usual format.

 ``` default
 Questions: